aery32/aery32-refguide/source/index.rst

 Aery32 class drivers are high level C++ classes.
 Thus the name class driver.
-These drivers commonly use low level module functions to provide more convenient and feature richer APIs to peripherals.
-You most likely want to use these in your application rather than lower level functions.
+These drivers commonly use low level module functions to provide more convenient and feature richer API.
+You most likely want to use these, when ever possible, instead of using lower level module functions.

+List of drivers:

 .. toctree::
    :maxdepth: 1